Markdown and LaTeX#

 Tables#

-One can also add tables.
-For example
+You can also add tables.
+For example:

 1st Header|2nd Header|3rd Header